Public Safety Building and California Avenue Parking Garage Project

 Public Safety Building artist Peter Wegner received input to help acquaint him with the vibrant California Avenue community to help him with the design development.

-Beginning Monday, April 22, Parking Lot C-7, located between Jacaranda Lane and Sherman Avenue, at the intersection of Birch and Ash, will be closed for garage construction to get underway.
+Parking Lot C-7, located between Jacaranda Lane and Sherman Avenue, at the intersection of Birch and Ash, is closed for garage construction.
 View this map of the 2-hour public parking available during construction.

 |Architectural Review Board Documents|